kessler/pickpick/README.md

 # pickpick

-An A/B testing engine for the web
+An A/B testing engine

 To use this engine, create one or more experiments and stick them in a container.
 Each experiment is composed of a bunch of variations which are randomly picked/served to you.
 Once you obtain a variation, use it to render some content or make some sort of a decision.

 The container's job is to select the correct experiments for each `visitor` based on each experiment's targeting expression.
 Thusly, to get a variation one would call `pick()` twice, once on the container and once on the experiment.

-Further information regarding the targeting experssion syntax can be found here: [pickpick-targeting-compiler](https://github.com/ironSource/pickpick-targeting-compiler)
+Further information about the targeting experssion syntax can be found here: [pickpick-targeting-compiler](https://github.com/ironSource/pickpick-targeting-compiler)

 Also, please take a look at our [examples](./examples)